-Geometries in Geotrellis are exclusively point sets and piecewise linear representations.
+JTS geometries are exclusively point sets and piecewise linear representations.
 A collection of points may be connected by a chain of linear segments into more complex shapes, and then aggregated into collections.
-All such classes derive from the base geotrellis.vector.Geometry class.
-The geometry subclasses are as follows:
+The following is a list of available classes:

-• geotrellis.vector.Point
+• Point